Narayana: Etymology

 Narayan Aiyangar states the meaning of the Sanskrit word 'Narayana' can be traced back to the Laws of Manu (also known as the Manusmriti, a Dharmaśāstra text), which states:

-This definition is used throughout Vedic literature such as the Mahabharata and Vishnu Purana.
-'Narayana' is also defined as the 'son of the primeval man', and 'Supreme Being who is the foundation of all men'.
+This definition is used throughout post-Vedic literature such as the Mahabharata and the Vishnu Purana.
+'Narayana' is also defined as the ' primeval man', and 'Supreme Being who is the foundation of all men'.